iCodeForBananas/trixcamp/README.md

 - Auto save every minute to five minutes
 - Unsaved indicator
 - Export to markdown
-- Remember files you've opened in a toggleable left hand menu
 - Be able to insert images
+- Remember files you've opened in a toggleable left hand menu (maybe)

 ## Why